italocosilva/airbnb/README.md

 ## Results<a name="results"></a>

-WORK IN PROGRESS!!!!
-The main findings of the code can be found at the post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).
+The main findings of the code can be found at the post available [here](https://medium.com/@italocosilva/this-is-why-you-should-avoid-visiting-boston-in-april-24d1589cc1bc).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>